-Additional information is indexed under Guided Independent Research and Study.
+Additional information is indexed under Independent Study and Research.

-ART 4496 Internship (3-6)
+ART 4496 Internship (3 or 6 credit hours)

 Experiential learning in the context of an art- or design-related profession.
-Must be approved by the department chairman and cooperating host organization or business.
-May be repeated for credit up to 9 hours maximum.
+Must be approved by the department chair and cooperating host organization or business.
+May be repeated for credit up to nine hours.

-ART 4499 Senior Thesis (3-3)
+ART 4499 Senior Thesis (3)